 Subscribe via SMS services to monitor your account transactions.

-Avoid logging to your account in public areas like internet cafes.
+Avoid logging to your account From public or un-trusted Wi-Fi.

 When buying over internet, use an internet paying card for buying, and don’t use the credit card.